World Languages in Upper School 3

 - Demonstrate comprehension of readings through predictions of characters’ future actions and composition of new stories and/or adding details to existing stories.

 - Use evidence to draw comparisons between Roman cultural products and practices and the cultural products and practices of other ancient and modern civilizations.

-In Spanish III, students are provided with opportunities which encourage them to incorporate their knowledge of different tenses.
+In US3 Spanish, students are provided with opportunities which encourage them to incorporate their knowledge of different tenses.
 Special emphasis is given to practice with the past tenses, the future tense, and the conditional.
 As students become more proficient users of the language, they compare Spanish to information available in their own language, they recognize distinctive viewpoints, and acquire a larger range of learning strategies.
 The curriculum has more emphasis on reading and discussing texts that reflect the artistic, historical, and geographical aspects of the Spanish-speaking world.
 According to personal interest, students develop projects which accomplish goals set by the teacher.
 Novels read at this level are Casi se Muere and ¿Dónde está Eduardo?
 We continue with level 3 of the textbook ¡Así se dice!
 And use the video clips provided for each chapter to teach culture, vocabulary, and grammar in context.
 Predominant themes discussed in the class are famous Hispanic meals, health and diet, rites of passage, good and bad manners, and chores.
 At this level, students understand short, simple conversations that are predictable and familiar.
 Student communication incorporates present, past, future, and conditional tenses.

 By the end of the year, students will:

 - Express feelings and emotions and exchange opinions.

 - Express gratitude and appreciation using culturally appropriate gestures and oral expressions.

 - Interpret gestures, intonation, and other visual or auditory clues in Spanish-language visual media.